 - Successful strategies for card migration to a higher security form factor

 - Development of statements of best practice for HEI/FEIs

-- HESCA16: Glasgow selected for annual two-day regional conference and exhibition
+- HESCA19: Bristol is the location for our annual two-day regional conference & exhibition

 Meeting Dates and Agendas